 In general, sedation is a very safe, fuss-free procedure provided you prepare and follow-up properly.
 There's a lot you can do to reduce the child's stress level before, during, and after the procedure.
-By communicating effectively with Dr. Rodriguez we can give your child exceptional treatment.
+By communicating effectively with Meet the Doctors we can give your child exceptional treatment.

 Types of Sedatives

 The main types of sedation we use are intravenous sedation, nitrous oxide and oral sedation.

 Intravenous sedation is delivered through a needle that is inserted into one of the patient's veins, usually on the back of the hand.
 This is typically done in a hospital setting with anesthesiologist, CRNA, and nurses present.
 We use nitrous oxide to put the child to sleep before inserting the needle and a tube is inserted to ensure proper breathing throughout the procedure.
 You will receive detailed instructions prior to your child's surgery appointment.

 Nitrous oxide (laughing gas) helps children stay calm.
 We give the child a mask to wear that administers a mixture of nitrous oxide and oxygen.
 After 5 minutes, the patient will relax and start to feel euphoric.
 When the procedure ends, we will give the patient clear oxygen to clear out any nitrous oxide that might remain.

 Here's a brief overview of what to expect when your child receives sedation.

 Children tolerate sedation and other dental procedures best when parents understand these well and prepare the child accordingly.
 First, make sure to restrict food and drink before sedation, otherwise, stomach contents could end up vomited and inhaled into the lungs.
 Dress the child in loose-fitting clothing, as that makes it easier for us to attach the monitors.
 You will also need to give us a full medical history for the child and tell us if they're receiving any over-the-counter medications, prescriptions, or supplements.